Spinal Pain Specialists Orange County California

 The sacroiliac facet joints are a small joint in the region of the low back and buttocks where the pelvis actually joins with the spine.
 If the joints become painful they may cause pain in the low back, buttocks, abdomen, groin or legs.

-A sacroiliac joint injection serves several purposes.
+A sacroiliac joint injection serves several purposes in pain management.
 First, by placing numbing medicine into the joint, the amount of immediate pain relief experienced will help confirm or deny the joint as a source of pain.
 Additionally, the temporary relief of the numbing medicine may better allow a chiropractor or physical therapist to treat that joint.
 Also, time release cortisone (steroid) will help to reduce any inflammation that may exist within the joint(s).

 Return to Top